anomic30/Storz/CONTRIBUTING.md

 Once you have completed these steps, you are ready to start contributing by checking our [issues tab](https://github.com/anomic30/Storz/issues) and creating [pull requests](https://github.com/anomic30/Storz/pulls).

+### For no-code/low-code contributions, we would soon update you all in our [Discord](https://discord.gg/Z9hbT8RGNG) server.

 # Steps to make changes and contribute using GIT!